Project60/org.project60.banking/docs/config-example.md

 ```

 !!! note
-    The _payment_instrument_id_ is important and should be configured correctly.
-This means that the ID should exists in your database and reflect.........
+    The _payment_instrument_id_ is really important and should be configured correctly.
+This means that the ID should exists in your database and reflect the payment instrument you want to use for the incoming transactions, for example Bank Transfer.

-Once you have completed the configuration of your CAMT53 imported you should test if it actually works!
+Once you have completed the configuration of your CAMT53 importer you should test if it actually works!

 You can do this by importing a file with **Banking/Import Transactions**.
 Selecting this from the menu will bring up a form like the screenshot: